Untested Use of Cardiac Surgery Device Lariat Proves Dangerous

 A Class II medical device called Lariat® (SentraHEART, Inc.) fails one out of 10 times when used “off label” in a cardiac procedure to clamp off a potential source of dangerous blood clots in high risk heart patients.
 Furthermore, using Lariat in this procedure often leads to urgent cardiac surgery or death and does not lower the risk of stroke in patients who undergo the procedure.
 Those are the startling findings published by researchers recently in JAMA Internal Medicine.

 A look at the history of the device and the company behind it also shows Lariat was fast-tracked for approval by the FDA based on questionable information.
+If you have been injured by Lariat® or any other medical device and you’re looking for a skilled personal injury attorney in Boston contact Janet, Janet & Suggs, LLC today for a free consultation.

 Maker Claims Lariat Can Lower Stroke Risk